vasile/GTFS-viz/README.md

 ## Setup

 - create a folder inside **./gtfs-data** and name it with your project information (i.e. **usa-san-francisco-muni**)
-  - the newly created folder inside gtfs-data should contain letters, digits, +, - characters only
+  - the name of the folder should contain letters, digits, +, - characters only
-- get a GTFS dataset and unzip-it inside the folder that you just created (i.e. )
+- in this folder unzip the GTFS dataset
-  - not sure where to get one ?
+  - not sure where to get GTFS data ?
 Check http://www.gtfs-data-exchange.com/
 - edit the Rakefile and change the PROJECT_NAME constant with the folder name

-For example this is how the [SFMTA GTFS](http://www.gtfs-data-exchange.com/agency/san-francisco-municipal-transportation-agency/) data looks on the local folder - http://screencast.com/t/5V2q2QZP9W7
+For instance this is how [SFMTA GTFS](http://www.gtfs-data-exchange.com/agency/san-francisco-municipal-transportation-agency/) dataset looks like http://screencast.com/t/5V2q2QZP9W7

 ## Import